How Tea Helps Artists: And 10 Best Books For Tea Heads

-Tea can tell our brain it’s time to begin (or end) our work.
+Tea can tell our brain it’s time to begin our work or time to end it.

-Wouldn’t it be ideal to have tea ritualize the beginning and ending of a day spent making art?
+Wouldn’t it be ideal to have tea ritualize the beginning and end of a day spent making art?

-Like hitting a chime, entry and exit tea could help us transition in and out of, our creative work day.
+Like hitting a chime, entry and exit tea can help artists transition in and out of, our creative workday.

 But if you aren’t a full-time creative you can still enjoy entry and exit tea the next time you devote a Sunday to your art or writing.